-A DMP can do such suppression in real-time & thus typically brings direct Return On Investment (ROI) .
-Using suppression, prevents irrelevant ad spend & typically results in an ROI return of 3 to 5% of total advertising spend.
+A DMP can do such suppression in real-time and thus typically brings direct Return On Investment (ROI) .
+Using suppression, prevents irrelevant ad spend and typically results in an ROI return of 3 to 5% of total advertising spend.

 (4) Suppression of online advertising across channels

-Most marketeers leverage both Facebook, Adwords & Paid Media Display to get their messages to users.
-However, there is similarly no value in bannering one user over & over again, yet most marketeers can only control capping per channel.
+Most marketeers leverage both Facebook, Adwords and Paid Media Display to get their messages to users.
+However, there is similarly no value in bannering one user over and over again, yet most marketeers can only control capping per channel.

 What types of DMPs exist?

 A DMP is typically at the heart of a marketing or publisher organization.